stevenosse/flutter_emoji_feedback/README.md

 # flutter_emoji_feedback
-A flutter widget for rating user's mood
+A fully customizable widget to receive feedback from your users.
+Can be used to get user's mood or evaluate experience (and more !)

 <div>
     <a title="pub.dev" href="https://pub.dartlang.org/packages/flutter_emoji_feedback" >